lamaJL1126/CAD_of_Python/README.md

 *The point about start.*

 ## Creation of CAD software based on Python.
 Compared to other programming languages, I'm not as proficient in Python, so I'll be working on a project to learn it simultaneously.

-Also, my English is poor, lol.
-By the way, I use ChatGPT to help me, but the code and logic are done by myself (ChatGPT also helps with the English grammar). ~~*THX ChatGPT Lol*~~
+I use ChatGPT to help me to learn, but the code and logic are done by myself (ChatGPT also helps with the English grammar). ~~THX ChatGPT Lol~~

 ### How to use
 You need to install ezdxf